skills-kr/idea-to-app-with-spark/.github/steps/5-step.md

 1. Comment below with either:
    - A brief summary of what you learned from exploring the code, OR
-   - Click here if you want to skip this step: [ ] Skip exploring the code
+   - "I chose to skip exploring the code" if you want to skip this step

 <details>
 <summary>Having trouble? 🤷</summary><br/>